More on Life Insurance

 For most people, a term life insurance policy is the better option.
 It’s more affordable, provides more protection, and allows for more flexibility than most mortgage protection insurance companies do.
 And even if you think an affordable policy is out of reach because of your health, it’s worth getting a free quote — you’ll probably be surprised at how competitive your term life insurance rates can be.

 Additionally, because your house is such a major investment, you’ll probably want to keep protecting it while you’re alive.
 A homeowners insurance policy protects the structure of your home and any attached property as well as the contents inside of the home, even if you’re still making mortgage payments.
 That way, if you lose your home or if it’s seriously damaged because of a covered peril, you won’t necessarily lose your investment.

 Policygenius saves you up to 40% by comparing the top-rated insurers in one place.

 The most popular – and best – alternative to mortgage protection insurance is a standard term life insurance policy.
-It’s like a mortgage protection insurance policy in that you pay for the policy for a certain amount of time, but it doesn’t come with all of the strings attached that mortgage protection life insurance does.
+It’s like a mortgage protection insurance policy in that you pay for the policy for a certain amount of time, but it offers more flexibility than a mortgage protection life insurance does.

 Other types of permanent life insurance are also alternatives; they last for the policyholder’s entire life, as long as premiums are paid, rather than expiring.
-However, permanent life insurance policies are more expensive than mortgage protection insurance policies, and much more expensive than a term life insurance policy, and are typically more complicated than what the average person needs for their financial safety net.
+However, permanent life insurance policies are more expensive than policies offered by most mortgage protection insurance companies and much more expensive than a term life insurance policy.
+Permanent coverage is typically more complicated than what the average person needs for their financial safety net.